 The best way to order your steak while pregnant.

--If you are using a grill, make sure the steak is cooked on indirect heat for about 10
+using a grill, make sure the steak is cooked on indirect heat for about 10

 The benefits of eating steak while pregnant.

 an essential nutrient during pregnancy, and steak is a great source of protein.